oduerr/dl-playground/python/FaceCaffe/readme.md

 Bye the way there used to be an error due to setting `mirror:1` in the testing-phase, which hinderd the model to fit correctly.

 ## Inspecting the trained model
-We don't care about the overfitting now.
-But we want to have a closer look at the network.
+We want to have a closer look at the network.
 We can do so by loading the model in a python session see using [loadingModel.py](loadingModel.py).
 Using ipython *started from model subdirectory* we step until line 19.
 ```
 dueo@srv-lab-t-706:~/dl-playground/python/FaceCaffe/model$ ipython
 run -d -b 19 ../loadingModel.py